swan-cern/help/intro/cernbox.md

 ### CERNBox

 [CERNBox](https://cernbox.cern.ch) is the CERN service to store, share and synchronise data across multiple devices (smartphones, tablets, laptops, desktops) and multiple users.
-Everyone with a standard CERN computing account has access to it.

-In SWAN we use it to provide the user storage space and sharing functionalities.
-To start a session, you need to active your CERNBox account first.
-To do it, [access this page](https://cernbox.cern.ch).
+In SWAN, CERNBox is your home directory.
+It is the space where you can store your files, including notebooks, and share them with other colleagues.
+Prior to using SWAN, you need to create your CERNBox by logging in to [this page](https://cernbox.cern.ch) with your CERN credentials at least once.

-You will then be able to see all your files inside the SWAN interface.
-All your projects and notebooks will be saved here.
+All your CERNBox files are accessible from SWAN.
+Moreover, if you install the CERNBox client on your machine, the files that you create in your local CERNBox will be automatically synchronized and visible in SWAN, and viceversa.

 ### EOS

-[EOS](http://eos.web.cern.ch/) is CERN mass storage system, used by CERNBox.
-It is also the place were many of the LHC experiments are stored.
+[EOS](http://eos.web.cern.ch/) is CERN's mass storage system, on top of which CERNBox is implemented.
+It is the place were  the data of the LHC experiments are stored to be analyzed later.

-SWAN gives access to EOS, and all of its data, without the need of extra configuration.
+SWAN gives access to several EOS repositories under the `/eos/` path, namely `experiment`, `fcc`, `hepdata`, `opendata`, `project` and `user`.